YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 A set of M global variables (Names or Name spaces) and / or their subscripts map to Regions that define common sets of properties such as the maximum record length and whether null subscripts collate in conformance to the M standard.
 Each Region maps to a Segment that defines the properties relating to the file system such as the file name, the initial allocation, and number of global buffers.
 These properties and mapping rules are stored in a binary file called global directory.
 By default, a global directory file has an extension of .gld.
 You can specify any filename and extension of your choice for a global directory as long as it is valid on your operating system; the documentation always uses the default extension.

 The location of the global directory is pointed to by the Intrinsic Special Variable $ZGBLDIR.
-YottaDB processes initialize $ZBGLDIR at process startup from the environment variable gtmgbldir and can modify it during execution.
+YottaDB processes initialize $ZBGLDIR at process startup from the environment variable ydb_gbldir and can modify it during execution.
 For example, with a simple SET $ZGBLDIR command, a process can switch back and forth between development and testing databases.

 Consider a global variable ^TMP that holds only temporary data that is no longer meaningful when a system is rebooted.
 A global directory can map ^TMP to region TEMP that maps to a database file called scratch.dat, with all other globals mapped to mumps.dat.
 A global directory allows the separation of persistent data (mumps.dat) from non-persistent data(scratch.dat), so that each database file may get appropriately configured for operations — for example, the database administrator may choose to exclude scratch.dat from backup/archival procedures or periodically delete and recreate scratch.dat using MUPIP CREATE.